Today we are discussing and comparing two high-end PCB design programs: PADS Vs Altium Designer.

 - Cloud based remote working: Team members can work on projects remotely.
 Members can edit and share projects over the internet and make changes in real-time.
 Altium’s servers are highly secure, and Designer provides an all-in-one solution for remote working.

-- MCAD Support: With Altium Designer 20, you can check electrical part compatibility with the mechanical enclosure for your PCB.
+- MCAD Support: You can check electrical part compatibility with the mechanical enclosure for your PCB.
 Altium supports bi-directional sync with major mechanical CAD platforms such as SOLIDWORKS, Pro/E, Autodesk Inventor and Creo Parametric.

 Why Choose Altium Designer?
 (PROS)